karmab/kcli/docs/index.rst

    inputfile = '/var/www/myplans/plan1.yml'
    overrides = {'param1': 'jimi_hendrix', 'param2': False}
    config = Kconfig()
-   extraconfigs = {}
-   for extraclient in config.extraclients:
-       extraconfigs[extraclient] = Kconfig(client=extraclient)
-   kexposer = Kexposer(config, 'myplan', inputfile, overrides=overrides, extraconfigs=extraconfigs)
+   kexposer = Kexposer(config, 'myplan', inputfile, overrides=overrides)
    application = kexposer.app
    application.secret_key = ‘XXX’

-Note that further configuration will tipically be needed for apache user so that kcli can be used with it
+Note that further configuration will tipically be needed for apache user so that kcli can be used with it.

-In the example invocation, the directive ``config = KConfig()`` can be changed to ``config = Kconfig('client1,client2')`` to handle several clients at once

 An alternative is to create different WSGI applications and tweak the *WSGIScriptAlias* to serve them from different paths.